EskoRautiainen/2025-Microsoft-tools-project/README.md

 <br><br>

-📺 View the site on YouTube:
+📺 Preview the sites on YouTube: https://youtu.be/U2LXVptNdpQ
-https://youtu.be/U2LXVptNdpQ
 <br>

-📱 View the PowerApps mobile app on YouTube: https://youtu.be/_qPQJAr0jfA
+📱 Preview the PowerApps mobile app on YouTube: https://youtu.be/_qPQJAr0jfA
 <br><br>